A world which recognises that every life has individual and equal value, with dignity in death a fundamental right for all.

 Rachel’s work has frequently focused on engaging with UN member states, human rights bodies and humanitarian agencies to seek change in international law.
 She has also worked directly with government ministers, security agencies and the judiciary to improve national practice in various states.

 Network Development Lead

 Federica holds an MSc in Violence, Conflict and Development at the School of Oriental and African Studies, University of London.
-Before joining ECC, she had been working in the humanitarian and development sector for over 15 years, of which over a decade was spent working with the International Committee of the Red Cross in the field and at HQ.
+Before joining Every Casualty Counts, she had been working in the humanitarian and development sector for over 15 years, of which over a decade was spent working with the International Committee of the Red Cross in the field and at HQ.
 She has been working in several contexts around the world, such as Colombia, Mexico, Guatemala, Honduras, El Salvador, Peru, Afghanistan, Armenia, Central African Republic, Cameroon, Kosovo, Italy, France, Brussels, Geneva, Jerusalem and Gaza.
 Over the years, she has focused her work on programmes supporting missing people or the dead and their families, joining forces with all relevant stakeholders including governments and other decision-makers, to encourage them to uphold their obligations under International Human Rights Law and International Humanitarian Law.

 Professor Michael Spagat, PhD